mdkamran-stack/Devops_interview-question-asked_2025/intequestions/ques_completed.md

 ## We have 100 of pipeline in jenkins how the data of all these pipeline is managed by jenkins.
  ## what are 2 type of pipeline in jenkins?
  ## How do you implement auto-scaling for Jenkins agents?
+ ## How do you ensure the security and compliance of your CI/CD pipelines in aws